MohammedRaji/bloggerable/src/_docs/getting-started.md

 3. Read the basic [templating](#templating) below.
 4. Configure `src/config.json`.
 5. Explore the docs.
-6. Build an awesome theme and customize the docs to suit your theme.
+6. Build an awesome theme.
+You can also [create a new document](#create-a-new-document) for your theme.
 7. Run `grunt` to build your changes.
 8. To preview theme changes, apply the new compiled theme (`dist/theme.xml`) to your blog.
 Reload the local documentation in your browser to preview documentation changes.
 9. Done? (**Yes**: next) / (**No**: back to number `4`).